romulojales/romulojales.github.io/_posts/2015-07-23-golang-hello-world.markdown

 ##compilando

-Você pode ter lido no meu primeiro [post]{% post_url 2015-07-18-iniciando-os-estudos-em-go %} sobre go, que a linguagem compilada.
+Você pode ter lido no meu primeiro <a href="/iniciando-os-estudos-em-go/">post</a> sobre go, que a linguagem compilada.

 Para compilar o programa, faça: